-Guidelines for Keep Jacksonville Beautiful Awards For Individuals, Businesses and Organizations
+Guidelines for Keep Jacksonville Beautiful Awards for Organizations, Business and Individuals

 If you're uncertain about what types of activities and projects are applicable to the three areas to be judged, here are some criteria and examples.
-Activities should have taken place during 2013, but ongoing projects with elements of sustainability are scored higher than one-time projects.
+Activities should have taken place during 2017, but ongoing projects with elements of sustainability are scored higher than one-time projects.
 Each area is scored for every application, so be sure to list all of your activities.